postgrespro/pg_probackup/Documentation.md

     --log-level-console=log_level
     Default: info
 Controls which message levels are sent to the console log.
-Valid values are verbose, log, info, notice, warning, error, and off.
+Valid values are `verbose`, `log`, `info`, `warning`, `error`, and `off`.
 Each level includes all the levels that follow it.
 The later the level, the fewer messages are sent.
-The off level disables console logging.
+The `off` level disables console logging.

     --log-level-file=log_level
     Default: off
 Controls which message levels are sent to a log file.
-Valid values are verbose, log, info, notice, warning, error, and off.
+Valid values are `verbose`, `log`, `info`, `warning`, `error`, and `off`.
 Each level includes all the levels that follow it.
 The later the level, the fewer messages are sent.
-The off level disables file logging.
+The `off` level disables file logging.

     --log-filename=log_filename
     Default: pg_probackup.log
 Defines the filenames of the created log files.
-The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying filenames, as explained in log_filename.
+The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying filenames, as explained in **log_filename**.
 For example, if you specify the pg_probackup-%u.log pattern, pg_probackup generates a separate log file for each day of the week, with %u replaced by the corresponding decimal number: pg_probackup-1.log for Monday, pg_probackup-2.log for Tuesday, and so on.
-This option takes effect if file logging is enabled by the log-level-file option.
+This option takes effect if file logging is enabled by the `log-level-file` option.

     --error-log-filename=error_log_filename
     Default: none
 Defines the filenames of log files for error messages.
-The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying file names, as explained in log_filename.
+The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying file names, as explained in **error_log_filename**.
 If error-log-filename is not set, pg_probackup writes all error messages to stderr.

     --log-directory=log_directory